C-Accel-CRIPT/LEGACY_cript-docs/docs/data-models/Polymers.md

 ## Natural Language Processing (NLP) for polymer data

-Extracting polymer information with natural language processing is considerably more challenging for polymers than small molecules because there is no uniform nomenclature (typically generic terminology used), figures of polymer structure are extremely high variability, and ultimately a combination of figures, raw data, generic terminology and expert knowledge are all needs to define a polymer structure and to put into context.
+Extracting polymer information with natural language processing is considerably is very challenging and this challenge is even larger for polymers than small molecules because there is no uniform nomenclature (typically generic terminology used), figures of polymer structure are extremely high variability, and ultimately a combination of figures, raw data, generic terminology and expert knowledge are all needs to define a polymer structure and to put into context.
 Thus, hindering the generation of reliable databases from prior literature.
 Nevertheless, the CRIPT